DanQA13/Reading--notes-/dynamicwebpages.md

 Incorporating JavaScript improves the user experience of the web page by converting it from a static page into an interactive one.
 To recap, JavaScript adds behavior to web pages.

+# Basic Javascript Code

+Inserting JavaScript into a webpage is much like inserting any other HTML content.
+The tags used to add JavaScript in HTML are <script> and </script>.
+The code surrounded by the <script> and </script> tags is called a script blog.
+<script> tags can be put between the <head> and </head> tags or between <body> and </body> tags.

+type attribute was the most important attribute of <script> tag.
+However, it is no longer used.
+Browser understands that <script> tag has JavaScript code inside it.